immacdonald/agwagram/agwagram/README.md

-# Agwagram
+# agwagram

-Frontend for the Agwagram (BLOC) web application.
+Frontend for the agwagram (BLOC) web application.